 For more experienced boxers and those who are keen to delve further into their training, there are some additional pieces of equipment that will maximise your training.
 These include:

-If you're taking your boxing training a step further into sparring, it is vital that you wear headgear.
-This will protect you from scrapes and scratches, as well as alleviating some of the blow if you're hit on the head.
-Of course, it's worth remembering that concussion and head injuries can still occur when you wear headgear, especially if you're receiving repeated hits.
+If you’re taking your boxing training a step further into sparring, it is vital that you wear headgear.
+This will protect you from scrapes and scratches, as well as alleviate some of the blow if you’re hit on the head.
+Of course, it’s worth remembering that concussions and head injuries can still occur when you wear headgear, especially if you’re receiving repeated hits.

-A mouthguard is also essential for sparring, protecting your teeth from being knocked out, your gums from being bruised and lips from being split.
-Choose a high-quality mouth guard that fits more comfortably and will last longer.
+A mouthguard is also essential for sparring, protecting your teeth from being knocked out, your gums from being bruised, and your lips from being split.
+Choose a high-quality mouthguard that fits more comfortably and will last longer.

 How do I clean my equipment?

 One of the best ways to extend the lifespan of your boxing equipment is to clean it regularly.
 This will prevent the build-up of bacteria and nasty smells.

 Don’t fall into the trap of putting your gloves in the washing machine – they’re not machine washable!
 Instead, use a cloth to soak up any excess moisture, then sanitise with a sanitiser spray or a vinegar and water solution.
 You should then leave them to air dry.
 After each session, leave your gloves out to air – this will stop bacteria from growing as fast as they would if they were fastened in a bag.

 Take the same approach when cleaning punch bags, pads and headgear, wiping with a clean cloth to absorb any moisture and then sanitising.